tocco/tocco-docs/framework/architecture/hibernate/abstract-pojo-entity.rst

 When Hibernate internally reads or writes properties of an entity, the field is accessed directly and no additional code is executed.

+If no transaction is running when ``setValue()`` is called (or a relation is changed) an exception will be thrown, because otherwise these changes would be silently lost.

 Resolving relations
 -------------------